n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 - Canvas size: 1880 x 928 pixels.
 - The puzzle display area is centered on the canvas.
-- A pixelated (low-resolution) version of the source image is shown as a semi-transparent background (opacity 0.25) at the puzzle position, as a visual guide for the player.
-    - Created by drawing the image at ~144 x 80 pixels (96 * 1.5 scaled by aspect ratio), then scaling back up with `imageSmoothingEnabled = false`.
+- A pixelated (low-resolution) version of the source image is shown as a semi-transparent background (opacity 0.15) at the puzzle position, as a visual guide for the player.
+The pixelation is achieved by first downsampling the image to roughly 144 x 80 pixels (scaled by aspect ratio) and then scaling it back up without smoothing, giving a blocky look.

 ## Piece Shapes